sammilucia/virtualise-dual-boot-windows/README.md

 ## Todo:

-1. Restrict access to other partitions in Windows (via group policy?)
-2. Add warning to NOT install the Btrfs driver into Windows
+1. Use a loop device to access the Windows partition rather than accessing directly
-3. Test booting raw Windows still works
+2. Fix booting between virtualised and raw Windows

 # Procedure